DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

 *   INTEL_IOMMU

-In addition, to run the Intel® DPDK with Intel® VT-d, the iommu=pt kernel parameter must be used when using igb_uio driver.
+In addition, to run the DPDK with Intel® VT-d, the iommu=pt kernel parameter must be used when using igb_uio driver.
 This results in pass-through of the DMAR (DMA Remapping) lookup in the host.
 Also, if INTEL_IOMMU_DEFAULT_ON is not set in the kernel, the intel_iommu=on kernel parameter must be used too.
 This ensures that the Intel IOMMU is being initialized as expected.